EddieHubCommunity/BioDrop/README.md

 LinkFree is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🧰 Contributing

+- Contributions make the open source community such an amazing place to learn, inspire, and create.
+- Any contributions you make are **truly appreciated**.
+- Check out our [contribution guidelines](./docs/contributing/CONTRIBUTING.md) for more information.

 ## 💪 Thanks to all Contributors

-Thanks a lot for spending your time helping LinkFree grow.
-Thanks a lot!
-Keep rocking 🍻
+Thank you for spending your time helping LinkFree grow...

 [![Contributors](https://contrib.rocks/image?repo=EddieHubCommunity/LinkFree)](https://github.com/EddieHubCommunity/LinkFree/graphs/contributors)

 ## 🙏 Support

-This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️